dureuill/delegate_test/README.md

 * The proc macro doesn't use explicit call syntax with `<self as Trait>::method(...)` everywhere, which may cause problems in some cases.
 * I'm unsure if the delegation trait should always expose `into_inner`, or only when required by the trait, or never and fail for traits needing this.
 * Currently no support of associated traits or constants, as I didn't look into it.
+* The generation of the delegation trait is not clean at all: can conflict with other items in the namespace, in particular if trying to delegate two traits in the same module.
+Plus, the generated trait name must be "guessed" by the user at the moment.